mgill2190/training/SimpleShipment/README.md

 * Run ``npm install``
 * Run ``grunt``

+If grunt is not found, please run ``npm install -g grunt-cli`` to install grunt-cli globally.

 ### Finished

 When the exercise has been completed, please create a zip, ignoring node_modules directory (as below) and send to ``it@warrant-group.com``